FULL-TIME | FIVE TERMS

 In addition, content-specific goals include the development of the following in all MEd students:

 Designed for students with baccalaureate degree in speech pathology, or who have completed the Nevada State College post-baccalaureate program.
 Students with other post-bacc leveling programs should contact the program director.

-The full-time program will be primarily a day program, with most courses Mon – Thursday, and some in house clinical experiences during the first year (may involve Friday).
-Courses are primarily the first Fall and Spring, with fulltime internships.
-Fulltime externships will be provided the following Fall and Spring.
-The full-time program will be 5 terms, with plan of 50 credit hours.
+The full-time program is a day program, with most courses Mon – Thursday, along with NSC clinical experiences during the first year (may involve Friday).
+Clinical experiences can range from early morning to 8 p.m., depending on the patient availability and clinical setting.
+Full-time externships will be provided the second Fall and Spring.
+As of Fall 2021, the Full-time program will be five terms (54 credit hours).

-Available for program starts in Fall 2019 and Fall 2021.
+Due to COVID-19, we are unable to offer a part-time cohort for 2021.
+We are anticipating for a part-time cohort to start in the fall of 2022.
 For students who hold a current Nevada Department of Education endorsement license for speech and language impairments, and have been employed with that endorsement for at least one year in a Nevada school, within surrounding Henderson, Las Vegas communities.
 We are requiring maintenance of contract during the program.

 Frequently Asked Questions:

 Can I apply for the part-time program if my school endorsement in speech and language impairments employment is part-time?